duckduckgo/privacy-test-pages/README.md

 ### Privacy Protections Tests

-Those tests by default require clicking a button to start, but can be run immadiatelly on page load when loaded with a `?run` query or by calling a global `runTests()` function.
+Those tests by default require clicking a button to start, but can be run immediately on page load when loaded with a `?run` query or by calling a global `runTests()` function.
 Results from those pages are available in the global `results` object that can be downloaded as JSON using "download results" button.

 ## Contributing